Joekrry/Joekrry/README.md

 I don't currently have a specific tech stack, I am confident with:

-- Python                - React
+- Python
-- C#                    - RESTful API
+- C#
+- C
+- Java
+- JavaScript
+- React
-- C                     - .NET
+- .NET
-- Java                  - Docker
+- Docker
+- RESTful API
-- JavaScript            - SQL
+- SQL
-              + More!
+## + More!

 As well as a variety of frameworks and libraries.